kerwinso/osc-tools/README.md

 * MegaTool : Applescript to speed up common URL commands (enqueue, print info, view latest) on the textbook-dev server.

+* PDF Print Status (in progress): checked the locked status of a PDF on production

 * QueueToolChooser: quickly load the queue tool on your server of choice.